10 Effective Pregnancy Exercises for Normal Delivery

 - Pause for a second and then return to the starting position.
 Repeat for five counts

 This exercise will support the lower back to accommodate the growing belly.
 It also strengthens the buttocks and helps during labour.

 - Lie flat on the floor with bent knees and place your palms under your hips.

 - Gradually elevate your hips to bring the torso in line with the shoulders.

 - Hold for a second and lower down to the initial position.

-Second trimester (13-27 weeks) or the honeymoon phase is relatively easier because symptoms of vomiting sensation usually resolve by this period.
+The second trimester (13-27 weeks) or the honeymoon phase is relatively easier because symptoms of vomiting sensation usually resolve by this period.
 Abdominal cramps are common and movements of the baby are felt easily, as uterine contractions become frequent.
-Workouts in this phase are usually safe, but better done after consultation with your doctor.
+Workouts in this phase are usually safe, but better done after a consultation with your doctor.

 1. Downward Dog

-This exercise is not recommended in late pregnancy, but helps pregnant women in the second trimester to become more flexible and stretch their body.
+This exercise is not recommended in late pregnancy but helps pregnant women in the second trimester to become more flexible and stretch their bodies.

 - Bend forward and rest on your feet and palm with your fingers pressing firmly into the floor and forming an “A”.